Gun control group targets firearms owners with new ads, seeks common ground

 In fact the Family Fire campaign officially recommends simply that gun owners with firearms stored in homes where children live keep them "secure" and separate from ammunition.
 "A simple gun lock can make a major difference," the campaign states on its website.

-Hunter said the campaign, which is supported by the groups Droga5, National Parent Teacher Association, Doctors for America, the DC Police Foundation and others, is "in some ways" akin to the campaign to end drunk drivers: if nothing can stop it, society might as well make it as safe as possible.
+Hunter said the campaign, which is supported by the groups Droga5, National Parent Teacher Association, Doctors for America, the DC Police Foundation and others, is "in some ways" akin to the harm reduction movement for drug users: If nothing can stop it, society might as well make it as safe as possible.
+But Hunter said the Brady Center likens it more to the campaign to stop drunken driving.

 "We have to find a way to foster a more rich and common understanding about guns in this country that don’t cause people to go to the other side of the divide," Brown said.

-Note: CLARIFICATION (Aug.
-8, 2018, 4:54 p.m.): An earlier version of this article stated that the Brady Center's campaign is "in some ways" akin to the harm reduction movement for drug users.
-The Brady Center did not dispute that comparison, but said it preferred to liken its campaign to one intended to end drunken driving.
-The article has been updated to reflect the group's preference.